 Micah Harris, Ridley Reid Scholar

-I am a Ridley Reid and Rodman Scholar.
+I am blessed to be a Ridley Reid and Rodman Scholar.
 I’m from Stafford, VA, and am a graduate of Stafford High School and the Commonwealth Governor’s School program.
-In high school I was a two-year Varsity basketball Captain, as well as an all-conference athlete, with an honorable mention for all-area.
-I was one of the devotion leaders of our school’s Fellowship of Christian Athletes, and was a member of the National Honor Society and Youth in Philanthropy.
+In high school, I was a two-year Varsity basketball Captain, as well as an all-conference athlete, with an honorable mention for all-area.
+I was one of the devotional leaders of Stafford’s Fellowship of Christian Athletes and was a member of the National Honor Society and Youth in Philanthropy.
 I was also a Wendy’s High School Heisman State Finalist.
-I plan to major in Electrical Engineering at UVA and am excited to get involved in the UVA community.
+At UVa, I am a member of the OneWay Intervarsity Christian Fellowship and a practice player on the Women’s Varsity basketball team.
+I am majoring in Electrical Engineering.

 Christina Johnson, Holland-Blackburn Scholar

-I am a Holland Blackburn Scholar from South Orange, New Jersey.
-I attended Columbia High School and helped provide local and offshore communities with free dental services as the Junior Board President of a grassroots charity named KinderSmile Foundation.
-At the University of Virginia, I plan to major in Nursing and I hope to pursue my passion for philanthropy by starting a KinderSmile club and participating in Diversity in Nursing for a Better Community (DNBC).
+I am a Holland Blackburn Scholar from South Orange, New Jersey where I attended Columbia High School.
+Over the summer I interned at the KinderSmile Community Oral Health Center focusing primarily on the pediatric aspect to healthcare.
+I also traveled to Guatemala with other KinderSmile volunteers to help provide free dental services, school supplies and clothing.
+At the University of Virginia, I am a nursing major.
+In the nursing school I am a Nursing Ambassador and I pursue my passion for philanthropy as Co-Director of Community Outreach for Diversity in Nursing for a Better Community (DNBC).
+I am also involved in CRAVE which raises money for The Boys and Girls Club of Charlottesville with an annual fashion show.
 Upon graduation, as a nurse, I will strive to care for patients on a personal level and ensure that they are being treated with the utmost medical and emotional care.

 Class of 2021